nodejs/node/doc/api/tls.markdown

 Creates a new client connection to the given `port` and `host`.
 (If `host` defaults to `localhost`.) `options` should be an object which specifies

-  - `key`: A string or `Buffer` containing the private key of the server in PEM format.
+  - `key`: A string or `Buffer` containing the private key of the client in PEM format.
 (Required)

-  - `cert`: A string or `Buffer` containing the certificate key of the server in PEM format.
+  - `cert`: A string or `Buffer` containing the certificate key of the client in PEM format.

   - `ca`: An array of strings or `Buffer`s of trusted certificates.
 If this is